 Dave runs a one-man plumbing operation out of Van Nuys.
-Every evening around 8:30 PM, his phone starts buzzing — homeowners who just got home from work and finally noticed the drip under the kitchen sink.
+Every evening around 8:30 PM, his phone starts buzzing, homeowners who just got home from work and finally noticed the drip under the kitchen sink.
 Dave's been up since 6 AM.
 He's exhausted.
 His phone goes to voicemail.
-And by morning, those callers have already booked someone else.
+By morning, he has to figure out which callers still need help.

 How Voicemail Really Performs

 Voicemail has been the default "I'm busy" solution for decades.
-But the data tells a grim story:
+But your call log tells the story that matters:

 What an AI Receptionist Actually Does